Britain faces first day in more than 70 years without its Queen, as country mourns - KTVZ

 Royal residences will also close until after the Queen’s funeral, according to the palace.

-Many brought flowers to lay at the palace gates and lit candles.
-Quiet singing of “God Save the Queen” broke out across the crowd in front of Buckingham Palace, where throngs gathered even as night fell.
+More than eight out of 10 people in England and Wales have never known a monarch other than Elizabeth, according to CNN analysis of 2021 census data.

-Those who gathered at Buckingham Palace on Thursday night told CNN of how fearful they felt about the months to come, without the Queen to offer the type of stability she provided to the UK during times of political upheaval.
+Some mourners outside Buckingham Palace told CNN how fearful they felt about the months to come, without the Queen to offer the type of stability she provided to the UK during times of political upheaval.
 Britain, which is grappling with its new identity since leaving the European Union, has had four prime ministers in a little over six years.

 “She’s always kept the country together in moments (of national crisis),” said James Cox, 22, from Bristol, southwest England.
 “It’s quite uncertain now.”